haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Draconic Presence
 Beginning at 18th level, you can channel the dread presence of your dragon ancestor, causing those around you to become awestruck or frightened.
 As an action, you can spend 5 sorcery points to draw on this power and exude an aura of awe or fear (your choice) to a distance of 60 feet.
 For 1 minute or until you lose your concentration (as if you were casting a concentration spell), each hostile creature that starts saving throw or be charmed (if you chose awe) or frightened (if you chose fear) until the aura ends.
 A creature that succeeds on this saving throw is immune to your aura for 24 hours.
-    Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 45

                              Warlock Class Features
 As a warlock, you gain the following class features.